This post was most recently updated on August 4th, 2018

 You fight the weight gain and drop the size.
 You are depressed with pain attacks and period guessing torture.
 You eat again and gain weight.
 You get stuck in a vicious weight circle.

 Your hair falls off.
 You have pimples all over the face.
 You have belly fat and embarrassing body hair …Always scared whether you can get pregnant or not.
 PCOS play with your beautiful life and shatter your dreams.

-- PCOS mess with every aspect of women’s life.
+- PCOS mess with every aspect of woman’s life.

 - Wanna hear a secret?

 Picture for a moment what it would be like if you get rid of PCOS completely.
 Imagine how you’d feel if you’ll no longer worried about your looks, femininity and motherhood.
 It isn’t just a fantasy.
 It can happen to you.
 So keep reading this article till the end and it is going to change your life.

 - Why you should ignore and trash “the LIE of PCOS is not curable”( You won’t find this information ANYWHERE else)

 - What are the seven dangers of PCOS treatment ( This is not based on my assumptions but based on scientifically proven facts )

 - How to permanently cure PCOS ( Change your beliefs and make right choices and so that dreadful PCOS will run away from your life).

 The way the mainstream doctors treat PCOS reminds me the story of the blind men and the elephant.